Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 Higher-end mirrorless cameras are gaining popularity and have been frequently used by people to document their travels and take street photography.

 Its small and less intimidating body makes it easier for photographers to sneak a shot at an unsuspecting subject.
+The quiet operation will also prevent the subject from being startled or feeling uncomfortable.

 But how does this little photographing machine work?